l-hartman/ogl/README.md

 # ogl

-messing around with Modern OpenGL
+messing around with Modern OpenGL using GLFW as an API for windows and stuff

-## To Install and Make glfw3
+## To Install and Make GLFW3

 ```
 version="3.2.1" && \